 A seller may also make misrepresentations about the price of a good or service, including misleading the consumer about discounts or the reasons for discounts.
 In the case of a business that handles repairs, the proprietor may suggest a specific repair or replacement is needed when it isn't.
 If a seller has knowingly committed any of these practices or any others that violate California law, you may be able to pursue compensation for the damage you have suffered.

-Under California law, every sale of a consumer good is accompanied by the manufacturer's and the retail seller's implied warranty that the good is merchantable.
-That means that the good must reasonably conform to the ordinary buyer's expectations, irrespective of whether the seller has explicitly promised anything or provided an express warranty.
+Every sale of a consumer good in California comes with an implied warranty by the manufacturer and the retail seller that the good is merchantable, meaning it must reasonably conform to the ordinary buyer's expectations of the item.
+This warranty exists regardless of whether the seller has explicitly promised anything or provided an express warranty.
 If you have been sold a product that is inferior to industry standards, or simply cannot do what it was designed for, contact a BV Law consumer rights attorney to discuss your options.
 Inferior goods for sale must be explicitly marked "as is" or "with all faults."

 See our Testimonials page for examples of the excellent results we have achieved in this practice area.